Bhushan1024/Magical-Arena/README.md

 - Main: Sets up players with default values and initiates the game in the arena.
 - PlayerTest: Verifies key methods in the Player class for expected behavior.
 - ArenaTest: Verifies key methods in the Arena class for expected behavior.

+# Customization
+Explain how users can modify the game to customize player attributes:
+- Open the Main class.
+- Adjust the default values for health, strength, and attack for each player:

+Player playerA = new Player("Player A", 100, 5, 10);
+Player playerB = new Player("Player B", 80, 6, 12);

+# Running the Game
+- Clone or download this repository to your local machine.
+- Open Eclipse IDE.
+- Import the project:
+  File -> Import -> General -> Existing Projects into Workspace.
+ Select the root directory of the project and click Finish.
+- Locate the Main class in the src folder.
+- Right-click on the Main class -> Run As -> Java Application.
+- Follow the game instructions in the console output.

+# Testing the Game
+- Ensure that the JUnit 5 library is added to the project’s build path:
+ Right-click the project -> Build Path -> Add Libraries -> JUnit -> Select JUnit 5 -> Finish.
+- Locate the ArenaTest class in the test folder.
+- Right-click on the ArenaTest class -> Run As -> JUnit Test.
+- Review the test results in the JUnit tab.

 # Example Game Output